OIRNOIR/WackyWebM/README.md

 * `Shutter`: The video bounces left to right.
 * `Bounce+Shutter`: The simultaneous effects of `Bounce` and `Shutter`, slightly offset from each other.
 * `Sporadic`: The video glitches and wobbles randomly.
 * `Grow`: The video starts small then grows in size.
+The `growMult` variable should be changed depending on the size of the video.
+For large videos, it should only be 1.5 - 2.
+For smaller videos, it can be 3 - 4.